-Some beer lovers may flock to Portland and Seattle, but why not leave the rain behind and head to sunny downtown Scottsdale?
-The city is abuzz with breweries perfecting the art of beer making and restaurants serving up local suds.
-Grab some friends and walk, bike or take the trolley for a day of sipping, savoring and inadvertent spilling.
+Some beer lovers may flock to Portland and Seattle, but why not leave the rain behind and head to sunny Old Town Scottsdale?
+The city is abuzz with breweries perfecting the art of beer-making and restaurants serving up local suds.
+Grab some friends and walk, bike or hail a street-legal golf cart for a day of sipping, savoring and inadvertent spilling.

-This family-owned and -operated brewery’s tiny taproom boasts 10 craft beers all poured straight from the tanks.
-Visit the downtown Scottsdale establishment and sample the Desert Rose, which is made with organic Arizona cactus fruit and other indigenous botanicals.
+This family-owned-and-operated brewery’s tiny taproom boasts 12 craft beers all poured straight from the tanks.
+Visit the Old Town Scottsdale establishment and sample the Desert Rose, which is made with organic Arizona cactus fruit and other indigenous botanicals.

 Named for the number of ounces that fill a beer growler, Craft 64 takes its brews seriously.
 Craft 64’s team uses their knowledge of Arizona beer to create a rotating list of 30 local taps – with options changing daily.
 And the restaurant pairs its extensive beer list with artisan wood-fired pizzas made with local organic ingredients and house-made mozzarella.

 In 2016, Scottsdale’s McFate Brewing Co. was named the “Best Beer Bar in Arizona” by CraftBeer.com readers.
 This small-batch brewpub crafts some of the best local pale ales, Hefeweizens, IPAs and more, and throws out new and seasonal selections often.
 Enjoy a pint with wood-fired pizza or a “Twists of Fate” Bavarian pretzel.